 Land Tenure & Lease Reform

 Tropical North Queensland (TNQ) and Torres Strait RDA Region.
 Land tenure issues in Northern Australia are hindering investment.

 The region’s priorities for tenure reform to facilitate a significant increase in investment are:

-- enhance water planning and allocation by developing stronger water equity principles, supply options and area based approaches to vegetation management in the Gilbert and Mitchell catchments, and further development of the Cape York Water Resources Plan and planning for the strategic water use in the Lakeland sub-region;
+- Enhance water planning and allocation by developing stronger water equity principles, supply options and area-based approaches to vegetation management in the Gilbert and Mitchell catchments, and further development of the Cape York Water Resources Plan and planning for strategic water use in the Lakeland sub-region.

-- stronger coordinated support raising the capacity of Indigenous land holding entities to plan the future of their estates and negotiate tenure-based issues that will enable financing and investment attraction to achieve their development aspirations;
+- Stronger coordinated support to improve the capacity of Indigenous land holding entities to plan the future of their estates and negotiate tenure-based issues enabling financing and investment attraction to achieve their development aspirations.

-- continued State efforts in leasehold reform to progress freeholding in strategic locations and to increase flexibility needed to enhance diversification in the pastoral lease estate.
+- Continued State efforts in leasehold reform to progress freeholding in strategic locations and to increase the flexibility needed to enhance diversification in the pastoral lease estate.

 |PROPONENTS:||Advance Cairns, RDA FNQ&TS|